Glas-allt-Shiel

 Glas-allt-Shiel is a lodge on the Balmoral Estate by the shore of Loch Muick in Aberdeenshire, Scotland.
-In its present form it was built in 1868 by Queen Victoria, who called it Glassalt, to be what she called her "widow's house" where she could escape from the world following the death of her husband Albert.
+In its present form it was built in 1868 by Queen Victoria, who called it Glassalt, to be what she called her "widow's house" where she could escape from the world following the death of her husband Albert, Prince Consort of the United Kingdom.
 It is now a category B listed building owned personally by Charles III.
-Adam Watson considers that "Glas-allt-Shiel has undoubtedly one of the most spectacular situations of any lodge in the Highlands."
+Adam Watson considered that "Glas-allt-Shiel has undoubtedly one of the most spectacular situations of any lodge in the Highlands."

 Estate history

-From time immemorial, the land around Loch Muick had been owned by the Mormaer of Mar who later became the Celtic Earls of Mar.
+From time immemorial, the land around Loch Muick had been owned by the Mormaer of Mar who later became the Earls of Mar.
 As vassals of the Crown the Bissetts became landlords in the 13th century, followed by the Fraser family.
 In 1351 Sir William Keith, Great Marischal of Scotland, took ownership, followed by the Earls of Huntly, and then Clan Farquharson of Invercauld.
 The silk mercer Sir James McKenzie purchased it as a sporting estate in 1863.
 This estate was formally incorporated into the Balmoral estate by George VI between 1947 and 1951.
 With the Scottish Wildlife Trust the area was established as a nature reserve in 1974, but remaining also as a sporting estate.

 The original and rebuilt dwellings and their setting

 Now within the Balmoral estate, Glas Allt is a stream running down from the 1000 m plateau of the White Mounth, near Lochnagar.
 Passing over the considerable Falls of Glas Allt, the burn runs into a point near the head of Loch Muick through a relatively flat delta amidst otherwise hilly and rocky land.
 Here a single-storey stalker's cottage was built in 1851 for Charles Duncan, employed as an estate gillie, and his wife.
 This cottage seems to have had a room for royal parties and it predates the lodge of 1868.
-Adam Watson considers that "Glas-allt-Shiel has undoubtedly one of the most spectacular situations of any lodge in the Highlands."
+Adam Watson considered that "Glas-allt-Shiel has undoubtedly one of the most spectacular situations of any lodge in the Highlands."